 Are tethered dogs otherwise treated well?

 Rarely does a chained or tethered dog receive sufficient care.
 Tethered dogs suffer from sporadic feedings, overturned water bowls, inadequate veterinary care and extreme temperatures.
 During storms, these dogs often have no access to shelter.
 During periods of extreme heat, they may not receive adequate water or protection from the sun.
 What’s more, because their often neurotic behavior makes them difficult to approach, chained dogs are rarely given even minimal affection.
 Tethered dogs may become “part of the scenery” and can be easily ignored by their owners.
+Often these dogs suffer, unnoticed for years.

 Are the areas in which tethered dogs are confined usually comfortable?